Esteban-Garcia/barista/README.md

-# barista
+# Barista
-A simle content compositor for lemonbar panel
+A simle content compositor for lemonbar panel.